apache/gravitino/docs/glossary.md

 - A configuration file used to create a Docker image, specifying the base image, dependencies, and commands for building the image.

+## Dropwizard Metrics

+- A Java library for measuring the performance of applications and providing support for various metric types.

 ## Amazon Elastic Block Store (EBS)

 - A scalable block storage service provided by Amazon Web Services.